- Relevant Policies

 - “The University of Toronto offers opportunities for collaborative and interdisciplinary research and teaching, the excitement of working with a diverse student population and actively encourages innovative scholarship.”

 - “As the economic and intellectual hub of Canada, the Toronto region provides access to policy and decision makers at all levels.
-Opportunities are available to work with a wide-range of public and private organisations, groups and institutions that reflect the region’s diversity.
+Opportunities are available to work with a wide range of public and private organizations, groups and institutions that reflect the region’s diversity.
 Seen as one of the most multicultural places in the world, Toronto is also the safest city of its size in North America.”

 Creating a Proactive Recruitment Strategy

 The goal of proactive outreach is to ensure that every potential candidate sees our faculty advertisements and feels welcome to apply.
 Achieving this goal broadens and deepens our pools and provides a basis for hiring decisions that are both excellent and diverse.
 See a summary document and checklist for best practices in proactive recruitment.
 Search committee members and all faculty should use their networks to identify potential candidates, organizations, and email lists that will reach the broadest possible pool of applicants.
 Networking and recruiting through personal and professional contacts is effective and appropriate when it is practised openly and limited to inviting people to apply.

 When advertising your search, it is important to identify and make contacts with organizations and groups that may represent diversity to your faculty or program.
 It is good practice to:

 - Review databases of grant and award holders where there are likely to be pools of applicants.

 - Advertise in electronic resources that are likely to reach diverse applicants by virtue of their organizational focus, affiliation, or readership.

 - Contact professional associations to find out if there are committees or groups within academic associations representing interests that are specific to diverse groups.